audsinthecity/wedding-registry/README.md

 ```
 The page will automatically load in the browser, alternatively you can point your browser to `http://localhost:3000/`.
 Metamask will also automatically open and request your login details in order to interact with the dapp.
+To use the dapp on the Rinkeby Test Network, you must first log in to Metamask and get some test Ether in your wallet.
+The
+[Rinkeby Test Faucet](https://faucet.rinkeby.io/) is a good place to do this - just paste your public Ethereum address on social media and then input your social media post URL to the faucet.
+Make sure to select Rinkeby Test Network and the account with test Ether in it.
+If you prefer to use the local development blockchain, make sure to use port 8545.
+Copy a private key from ganache-cli so that you can import an account to your Metamask.
+Click the circle in the upper right corner, select Import Account, and paste the private key.

 ## Design Patterns and Security
 * [Design pattern decisions](https://github.com/audsinthecity/wedding-registry/blob/master/design_pattern_decisions.md)